Immersed in

 Group Properties

 Love for physical activities, sports, and physical perfection.
 Engagement in real life, no tendency towards introspection.
-Euphoria, not prone to depression, apathy, or lack of will.
-Tendency to emphasize status and show off.
+Stable elevated baseline mood, not prone to depression, apathy, or lack of will.
+Tendency to emphasize status and publicly display achievements.

 Strategy: Physical activity.
 Increasing resource extraction volumes.